microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0/Update-MgIdentityConditionalAccessPolicy.md

   - `[DisplayName <String>]`: Specifies a display name for the conditionalAccessPolicy object.
   - `[GrantControls <IMicrosoftGraphConditionalAccessGrantControls>]`: conditionalAccessGrantControls
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[AuthenticationStrength <IMicrosoftGraphAuthenticationStrengthPolicy>]`: authenticationStrengthPolicy
+      - `[(Any) <Object>]`: This indicates any property can be added to this object.
+      - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
+      - `[AllowedCombinations <String[]>]`: A collection of authentication method modes that are required be used to satify this authentication strength.
+      - `[CombinationConfigurations <IMicrosoftGraphAuthenticationCombinationConfiguration[]>]`: Settings that may be used to require specific types or instances of an authentication method to be used when authenticating with a specified combination of authentication methods.
+        - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
+        - `[AppliesToCombinations <String[]>]`: Which authentication method combinations this configuration applies to.
+Must be an allowedCombinations object that's defined for the authenticationStrengthPolicy.
+The only possible value for fido2combinationConfigurations is 'fido2'.
+      - `[CreatedDateTime <DateTime?>]`: The datetime when this policy was created.
+      - `[Description <String>]`: The human-readable description of this policy.
+      - `[DisplayName <String>]`: The human-readable display name of this policy.
+Supports $filter (eq, ne, not , and in).
+      - `[ModifiedDateTime <DateTime?>]`: The datetime when this policy was last modified.
+      - `[PolicyType <String>]`: authenticationStrengthPolicyType
+      - `[RequirementsSatisfied <String>]`: authenticationStrengthRequirements
     - `[BuiltInControls <String[]>]`: List of values of built-in controls required by the policy.
 Possible values: block, mfa, compliantDevice, domainJoinedDevice, approvedApplication, compliantApplication, passwordChange, unknownFutureValue.
     - `[CustomAuthenticationFactors <String[]>]`: List of custom controls IDs required by the policy.
 For more information, see Custom controls.
     - `[Operator <String>]`: Defines the relationship of the grant controls.
 Possible values: AND, OR.